 Application Areas

-PMSMs are widely used in high-end fields such as electric vehicles, wind power generation, and machine tools because of their high efficiency, high speed regulation performance, and fast dynamic response.
-SynRM, on the other hand, is more often used in cost-sensitive areas such as household appliances and industrial equipment.
-In addition, SynRM also has high thermal stability and low temperature rise, making it able to maintain good performance in high temperature environments, so it is also used in some special applications, such as aerospace, oil drilling and other fields.
+Major reasons for PMSMs being widely used in high-end applications in electric vehicles, wind power generation, and machine tools include their high efficiency,high-speedd regulation performance, and fast dynamic response.
+The SynRM is applied in cost-sensitive areas such as household appliances and industrial equipment.
+With high thermal stability and low-temperature rise, SynRM can maintain good performance at high temperatures.
+Because of that, SynRM is applied in some special fields like aerospace, oil drilling, and other departments.

 Conclusion